vishaldhole173/pro-stream-documentation/User/VisionStream/Streaming/Pipelines/pipelines.md

 about the pipeline.

 - ### Pipeline Types
-    - MediaLive
+    - Pro
         - A broadcast-grade pipeline which is capable of encoding live video for broadcast and streaming to any device.
 Supports multiple inputs and failover.
-    - Interactive Video Service
+    - Cam
-        - A broadcast-grade pipeline which enables interactive and engaging live-streaming experiences.
+        - A broadcast-grade pipeline which is capable of encoding live video for broadcast and streaming to any device.
+Does not support multiple inputs and failover.

 - ### Input Types
     - RTMP Push